anthony-kolesov/kts46/doc/source/ControlNode.rst

 .. js:attribute:: task.databases

-    Array of strings that are paths to databases.
+    Array of objects that are paths to databases.
+Each object contains two
+    fields: ``host`` - a string with database host, and ``port`` - an integer width database port on the host.
 Worker must try to use them starting from first, if it doesn't work try to use second and so on.

+.. js:attribute:: task.startState

+    Integer number to specify starting state for simulation.
+This attribure makes sense only for simulation tasks and doesn't provided for other tasks.

 Constants